lishangqiu/Orbitaly/README.md

   144–148 MHz and get live TX/RX corrected frequencies, shift, and drift rate (Hz/s) for the tracked satellite — the numbers you dial into the rig
-- **Direct stepper integration**: trapezoidal ramps, endstop homing, gear ratios, microstepping, backlash compensation — driven straight from Raspberry Pi GPIO (A4988 / DRV8825 / TMC step-dir drivers).
-Pulses are generated as hardware-timed *segments*, not from a Python loop, so step counts are exact on a Pi 5 and Python never sits in the timing path
+- **Direct stepper integration**: trapezoidal ramps, endstop homing, gear ratios, microstepping, backlash compensation (A4988 / DRV8825 / TMC step-dir drivers).
+Pulses are generated as hardware-timed *segments*, not from a Python loop, so step counts are exact and Python never sits in the timing path.
+Segments go either to an **Arduino over USB** (the reference build) or to the **Pi's own GPIO** via lgpio — the planner above them is identical
 - **Rig control**: automatic doppler tuning of a real radio through hamlib's `rigctld` — full-duplex TX/RX correction with per-mode deadbands
 - **rotctld server**: Orbitaly speaks hamlib's rotator protocol, so gpredict